 Example.
-The Mid statement can be used with the name of the variable string you want to change, and positional arguments.
-In this example, we change the part of the String from the index 5 to the index 8 (length 3).
+The Mid statement is used with positional arguments.
+In this example, we change the part of the String from the index 2 with length 2.
 A new String is returned.

 ' Input string.

 Dim value As String = "bird"' Replace part of string with another string.Mid(value, 2, 2) = "an"' Write.

 Dim m As String = Mid(value, 2, 2)